-7.25 On leaving office, Ministers will be prohibited from lobbying Government for two years.
-They must also seek advice from the independent Advisory Committee on Business Appointments (ACoBA) about any appointments or employment they wish to take up within two years of leaving office.
+Acceptance of 7.25 On leaving office, Ministers will be prohibited from lobbying appointments Government for two years.
+They must also seek advice from the after leaving independent Advisory Committee on Business Appointments ministerial (ACoBA) about any appointments or employment they wish to office take up within two years of leaving office.
+Former Ministers must ensure that no new appointments are announced, or taken up, before the Committee has been able to provide its advice.
 To ensure that Ministers are fully aware of their future obligations in respect of outside appointments after leaving office, the Business Appointment Rules are attached at Annex B. Former Ministers must abide by the advice of the Committee which will be published by the Committee when a role is announced or taken up.